 While an occasional review found the Merlot to be a little bitter, most Barefoot Merlot drinkers praised its silky feel in the mouth and were pleased with the clean, crisp fruity finish of the wine.

 Pricing and Availability

 Barefoot Cellar wines are inevitably included on the "best cheap wine" lists, since they rarely cost more than $10 a bottle and are regularly on sale for around $5 a bottle.
 They are widely available at large and small grocery stores and retail beverage distributors.

 Since Barefoot wines are so affordable, pick up one of their Merlots to go with your next pizza, or pair it with a plate of meatballs and pasta.
+You can also try it in sangria, and it's a great red wine for cooking.
 Whether or not you become a diehard fan and decide to go Barefoot more often, your investment will be minimal.